EDEN - Developement of a structured data and preparation documentation with a minimized error-proneness for energy performance cerificates.

 Contents and goals

-The development of generic and standardized input data documentation is to be reached via the following stepwise process:
+The development of the input data documentation was performed based on the following

-Collection of national and international guidelines, standards, laws and recommendations, as well as best and worst practice examples
+- Collection of national and international guidelines, laws, and standards, as well as a collection of best and worst practice examples.

 Arch.
 DI Bernhard Sommer, Department of Energy Design - University of Applied Arts Vienna

 Department of building physics and building ecology - TU Vienna